 A durable power of attorney gives the nominated agent of your choice the ability to make your financial and legal decisions.
 Importantly, the power of attorney is active once you sign it, meaning you must trust your nominated agent - a power of attorney is the power to steal (illegally, of course).
 The key here is that the durable power of attorney is only a delegation of your rights, but it does not take away your own rights to make your own financial and legal decisions (otherwise, no one would create one!).

 True Story: Dad names Son as his attorney-in-fact (his "power of attorney").
 Dad is failing physically but is mentally capable - and he does not want to leave the home he has lived in for many years.
-Son thinks that he can force Dad to move out of the home - the Son actually tells his father - "I am your power of attorney, I can do what I want."
-But because the power of attorney only delegated Dad's rights, but did not take them away, the Son cannot force Dad to do anything at all.
-The only entity that can force someone to do something is the court system.
+Son thinks that he can force Dad to move out of the home - the Son actually tells Dad - "I am your power of attorney, I can do what I want."
+But because the power of attorney only delegated Dad's rights, but did not take them away, the Son cannot force Dad to do anything at all as his power of attorney.
+The only entity that can force someone to do something is the court system through the guardianship process.

-We generally say that a power of attorney delegates somone's rights, where the guardianship process takes away 9some or all) of their rights.
+We generally say that a power of attorney delegates someone's rights, where the guardianship process takes away (some or all) of their rights away.
 This is the key distinction between the power of attorney and guardianship process.